-- Alberta Health and CPSA LBGTQ2S+ Roundtable (Edmonton) - · Institute of Health Economics Forum (Edmonton) - · Alberta College of Family Physicians' Annual Scientific Assembly (Banff) - · Interdisciplinary Health Education Partnership (IHEP) event (Edmonton) - · Alberta College and Association of Opticians Annual General Meeting (Edmonton) - "Falling Through the Cracks" film screening panel (Calgary) - Annual Medical Students' Conference and Retreat (Banff) - Coalition for Physician Enhancement (Toronto and Washington) - International Association of Medical Regulatory Authorities (Dubai) - University of Alberta, Interprofessional Pathways Launch (Edmonton) - University of Alberta, Faculty of Medicine & Dentistry Grad Week (Edmonton) - University of Alberta Obstetrics and Gynecology retreat: Boundary violations (Edmonton) - University of Alberta, Faculty of Medicine and Dentistry: CPSA disciplinary process and professionalism (Edmonton) - University of Alberta Nephrology Fellows: Ethics and the Pharmaceutical Industry (Edmonton) - University of Alberta Public Health Panel (Edmonton) - · University of Calgary, Undergraduate Medical Education Orientation Week (Calgary) - "To Err is Human" Advanced Screening and Discussion (Edmonton) - College and Association of Respiratory Therapists of Alberta: Annual General Meeting and educational day (Calgary) - Canadian Association of Cardio-Pulmonary Technologists: Pulmonary Symposium (Calgary) - University of Calgary, Department of Medicine, Sleep and Respiration Rounds (Calgary)
+- Alberta Health and CPSA LBGTQ2S+ Roundtable (Edmonton) - Institute of Health Economics Forum (Edmonton) - · Alberta College of Family Physicians' Annual Scientific Assembly (Banff) - Interdisciplinary Health Education Partnership (IHEP) event (Edmonton) - · Alberta College and Association of Opticians Annual General Meeting (Edmonton) - "Falling Through the Cracks" film screening panel (Calgary) - · Annual Medical Students' Conference and Retreat (Banff) - Coalition for Physician Enhancement (Toronto and Washington) - · International Association of Medical Regulatory Authorities (Dubai) - University of Alberta, Interprofessional Pathways Launch (Edmonton) - · University of Alberta, Faculty of Medicine & Dentistry Grad Week (Edmonton) - · University of Alberta Obstetrics and Gynecology retreat: Boundary violations (Edmonton) - University of Alberta, Faculty of Medicine and Dentistry: CPSA disciplinary process and professionalism (Edmonton) - University of Alberta Nephrology Fellows: Ethics and the Pharmaceutical Industry (Edmonton) - University of Alberta Public Health Panel (Edmonton) - University of Calgary, Undergraduate Medical Education Orientation Week (Calgary) - "To Err is Human" Advanced Screening and Discussion (Edmonton) - College and Association of Respiratory Therapists of Alberta: Annual General Meeting and educational day (Calgary) - · Canadian Association of Cardio-Pulmonary Technologists: Pulmonary Symposium (Calgary) - · University of Calgary, Department of Medicine, Sleep and Respiration Rounds (Calgary)

-CPSA.CA

-FACEBOOK.COM/CPSA.CA

-TWITTER.COM/CPSA_CA
+CPSA.CA FACEBOOK.COM/CPSA.CA TWITTER.COM/CPSA_CA

-Meeting Date: Submitted by: May 31, 2019 Jessica McPhee and Morgan Hrynyk Agenda Item Title: CPSA Brand Strategy Action Requested: The following items require approval by Choose an item.
-See below for details of the recommendation.
-The following item(s) are of particular interest to Council.
+Submission to: Council Meeting Date: Submitted by: May 31, 2019 Jessica McPhee and Morgan Hrynyk Agenda Item Title: CPSA Brand Strategy Action Requested: ☐ The following items require approval by Choose an item.
+See below for details of the recommendation. ☐ The following item(s) are of particular interest to Council.
+Feedback is sought on this matter. ☐ The following item(s) are of particular interest to Council.
 Feedback is sought on this matter.
-The attached is for information only.
-No action is required.
-AGENDA I TEM DETAILS Recommendation (if applicable) : It is recommended that C ouncil review the CPSA Brand Strategy for information.
-Background: the last couple of years, the to play more supportive reperfect opportunity for CF. The CPSA Brand Strategy of consistent lens for decision meaning to our work.
-It is identity as an organization of Every single interaction with influences their perception want to be perceived.
-The changes won't happen ow shift in our relationships of the project began in January for CF. new programs and a well-define College has shifted its focus ble with physicians.
-This signifies SA to rebrand and signal a new will shape all facets of our busin-making.
-Our brand connects more than a logo and colours and touches every piece of whith Albertans, physicians, partin of CPSA.
-The CPSA Brand Strategy is a long-term ernight.
-Ultimately, we hope to with Albertans, physicians, partin ary with a comprehensive reservant with a comprehensive reservant ST and Strategy.
-In May 2016 A Brand Strategy. from being an "enforcer" cant shift in approach is the wera. ness and provide a cour team and brings-CPSA's brand defines our that we do. ners and our team ategy will define how we approach and these of see a profound, positive thers and within our team.
-Next Steps: our agency partne Summer 2019. eual identity for CPSA with supper for this project.
-Visual Identi egy roll-out will begin in Fall 20 ut will follow. ty will be delivered late-
+AGENDA ITEM DETAILS Recommendation (if applicable) : It is recommended that Council review the CPSA Brand Strategy for information.
+Background: With the introduction of new programs and a well-defined strategic direction, over the last couple of years, the College has shifted its focus from being an "enforcer" to play more supportive role with physicians.
+This significant shift in approach is the perfect opportunity for CPSA to rebrand and signal a new era.
+The CPSA Brand Strategy will shape all facets of our business and provide a consistent lens for decision-making.
+Our brand connects our team and brings meaning to our work.
+It is more than a logo and colours-CPSA's brand defines our identity as an organization and touches every piece of what we do.
+Every single interaction with Albertans, physicians, partners and our team influences their perception of CPSA.
+The CPSA Brand Strategy will define how we want to be perceived.
+The Brand Strategy is a long-term approach and these changes won't happen overnight.
+Ultimately, we hope to see a profound, positive shift in our relationships with Albertans, physicians, partners and within our team.
+The project began in January with a comprehensive research phase which informed several revisions of the CPSA Brand Strategy.
+In May 2019, CPSA Registrar, Scott McLeod approved the CPSA Brand Strategy.
+Next Steps: Develop a new visual identity for CPSA with support from Lift Interactive, our agency partner for this project.
+Visual Identity will be delivered late-Summer 2019.
+CPSA Brand Strategy roll-out will begin in Fall 2019 with our internal teams.
+An external roll-out will follow.

-- CPSA website redevelopment will begin in Summer 2019 to align our main external communications channel with our new Brand Strategy.
-New website is expected to launch Spring 2020. - Implementation for the Brand Strategy will be ongoing.

-CPSA Brand Strategy - CONFIDENTIAL for Council members only
+CPSA website redevelopment will begin in Summer 2019 to align our main external communications channel with our new Brand Strategy.
+New website is expected to launch Spring 2020.
+Implementation for the Brand Strategy will be ongoing.
+List of Attachments: CPSA Brand Strategy - CONFID ENTIAL for Council members only